 Disney Cruise Line Dining Rotation: The Disney Cruise Line boasts a unique approach to Cruise Dining.
 The rotational dining system allows guests to enjoy each of the three themed restaurants on board each Disney cruise ship.
-Animator's Palate, Parrot Cay, and Lumiere's (Disney Magic) or Triton's (Disney Wonder).
-On the Disney Dream and Disney Fantasy the restaurants include Animators Palate, Cabanas, Enchanted Garden, Royal Palace, Palo and Remy.
 One of the best parts of cruising is trying different cuisines.
 Don't be afraid to try something new!
 If you don't like it, your server can get you something else (or bring you more if you love it!).

 Special summer sailings (including Alaskan and Mediterranean sailings) may have dinner at 6:00 and 8:30 pm.
 On the 7 night Disney cruise, you'll dine in each of the three themed restaurants at least once.
 On the 3 night Disney cruise you will have the opportunity to dine in each restaurant once, and on the 4 night Disney Cruise you'll repeat one restaurant.
-Adults 18 and over on all of the Disney cruises may make reservations for Palo, an adults-exclusive restaurant on Deck 10.
-Keep in mind that if you make a dinner reservation at Palo's while on board the 3 night cruise you will miss the opportunity to dine at one of the restaurants in the regular dining rotation.
+Adults 18 and over on all of the Disney cruises may make reservations for Palo or Remy, the adults-exclusive restaurants.
+Keep in mind that if you make a dinner reservation at Palo's or Remy while on board the 3 night cruises you will miss the opportunity to dine at one of the restaurants in the regular dining rotation.

 Seating Assignments and Requests:

 You will most likely be sitting with other passengers at dinner.
 Private tables for your party can be requested but cannot be guaranteed, but part of the fun of cruising is meeting new people!
 So, don't be shy - you might just make new friends and meet interesting people.